The Guide to Backup-as-a-Service (BaaS) for SMEs

 Your BaaS provider should support and facilitate these tests, providing assistance with more complex restore scenarios and helping you refine your recovery procedures based on test results.
 Providers who are reluctant to help with testing — or who charge excessive fees for restore tests — should be viewed with suspicion.

-Protect Your Business with Professional BaaS
+Protect Your Business Data with Cloudswitched BaaS